 - Almost all reported chronic muscle symptoms, like twitching and weakness

-- Most reported some sort of chronic skin changes
+- Most said some persistent skin changes

 - Many reported chronic eye symptoms

 - A lot reported chronic cognitive problems

 - Most reported new onset of ENT problems, like ringing in the ears, swallowing difficulties and voice problems

 Lots reported other problems, including low body temperature, hair loss, itchy skin, balance problems, swelling of the extremities, and chronic fatigue.

 Could they be suffering from Gadolinium Deposition Disease symptoms?